John Durang: Professional career

 Around this time, as the federal anti-theater laws were being relaxed, many European performers began to visit the United States.
 From his collaboration with, among others, Alexandre Placide, he acquired skills in classical ballet, acting, fencing, acrobatics, tightrope walking (rope dancing), clowning, pantomime, choreography, and theater management.

 He toured with the Hallam troupe for seven years, performing as Saramouche in a harlequinade called The Touchstone, while dancing and playing other roles.
-In 1791, he was possibly the first American actor to appear on stage in blackface, as Friday in a production of Robinson Crusoe.
+In 1791, he appeared on stage in blackface, as Friday in a production of Robinson Crusoe.
 In 1794, he appeared in Ann Julia Hatton's Tammany: The Indian Chief, whose hero, also called Tamanend, was a popular figure in local history.
 It was one of the first operas written in the United States with an American subject and is the earliest known drama about Native Americans.
 Soon thereafter, Durang danced with well-known ballerina Anna Gardie in La Forêt Noire, the first serious ballet given in America.

 In 1795, Durang was hired by John Bill Ricketts to produce pantomimes with his Philadelphia circus.
 Begun as a riding school that gave equestrian exhibitions, the circus was housed in a building called the New Amphitheater, which included both a riding ring and a stage.
 Equestrian acts were at the heart of the circus, but the roster of performers also included clowns, comic dancers, acrobats, and a rope walker as well as actors in playlets and pantomimes.
 Durang's talents were tailor-made for the job.
 He worked as a writer, producer, and dancer with the Ricketts Circus, in Philadelphia and New York, from 1796 until 1799.
 Among its patrons was George Washington, a riding enthusiast, who is known to have attended performances in 1793 and 1797, when he certainly witnessed Durang dancing his hornpipe.

 When Ricketts closed his shows, Durang turned to theater management and became a partner in Philadelphia's famed Southwark Theater, where President Washington was a frequent patron.
 From 1800 to 1819, Durang acted, produced, and directed theater in Philadelphia during the winter while touring with his traveling troupe of performers to outlying areas during the summer.
 Among the works he staged was Francis Hopkinson's song-poem "The Battle of the Kegs", a pioneering attempt at introducing American themes onto American stages.
-After almost two decades at the Southwark, he retired from the theater in 1819.